ChrisWoo0443/ChrisWoo0443/README.md

 ---

 ### About Me
-- **Education:** University of California, Riverside - Bachelors in Computer Science with Business Applications
+- **Education:** University of California, Riverside - Bachelors of Science in Computer Science with Business Applications
 - **Interests:**

 ---